Fugitak – Adar/Hinterworlds 0602 C5A027A-5 Lo Ni De A 125 Na F2V M3D

 Then I went over all of the cargo and passenger manifests, making sure to create a hard-copy to give to Commissioner Harter when we left.
 I had seen the list of fines we’d been hit with this week and didn’t want to increase them any further.

 I saw that Varan had already come up with a loading pattern so I just quickly looked over it and approved.
 I also instructed the Grayswandir to reconfigure the passenger cabins to hold a family of 4 and two singles.
 I knew the partitions would be in the correct position by the time I got aboard.

 Everything necessary taken care of, I pinged the crew comms.
 “Everyone able to do a pre-launch in a couple of hours?
 Say 1400?
 Main common area.”
 I got a couple of responses almost immediately; no problems.

-Even though I had set the meeting for a couple of hours I went ahead and left my room and headed for the common one.
+Even though the meeting wouldn’t be for a couple of hours, I went ahead and headed for the common room.
 The lunch crowd was starting to filter in and table space was getting to be at a premium.
 Looking around I saw Jami, Amada, Varan, and a woman I didn’t recognize sitting at a table together.
 I though about joining them but decided against it.

 “Boarding is between 1000 and 1200 tomorrow,” I said, sitting down without an invitation.
 “Anything special you need before departure?”